2026 Rotating Car Seats Comparison: Find Your Best Match

 MSRP: $349.99

-Pros: Generous RF height limits; anti-rebound base design; nice push-on LATCH connectors; SnugLock belt-tensioning and lockoff device works well.
+Pros: Generous RF height limits; anti-rebound base design; push-on LATCH connectors; SnugLock belt-tensioning lockoff works well

-Best For: Caregivers who are diligent enough to read the installation instructions carefully, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.
+Best For: Caregivers who are diligent enough to read the installation instructions carefully the first time and again before transitioning to forward-facing, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.

 Rotation: 360°